andrealesani/DSBot/README.md

 ## Train / Import the model

 ## How to run

-cd DSBot
+> cd DSBot
-python app.py
+> python app.py

 # In another window
-cd frontend
+> cd frontend
-npm install
+> npm install
-npm run dev
+> npm run dev

+Go to localhost:3000 to run the application